migouche/Profile-Picture-Generator/README.md

 ```

 ## Usage
-Use right and left arrows to cycle through the different shirt colours and A and D to cycle throught the hairstyles
+Use right and left arrows to cycle through the different shirt colours and *A* and *D* to cycle throught the hairstyles.
+Thenn pres *Space* to save an original 11x11 copy and a resized 1100x1100 copy

 ## Customization